Frequently Asked Questions

 will be saved in file

-- Stop the PYTHEAS MailGate Communication Task.
-Reset
+- Stop the PYTHEAS MailGate Communication Task or

 the value for the parameter mentioned above to 0 (zero).